oracle/weblogic-kubernetes-operator/site/installation.md

 ## Deploying the operator to a Kubernetes cluster

+At this point, you've created a custom inputs file, or you've decided to use the default one.

+Next, choose and create a directory that generated weblogic operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory.

-To deploy the operator, run the deployment script and give it the location of your inputs file:
+Finally, run the operator installation script to deploy the operator, pointing it at your inputs file and your output directory:

 ```
-# Choose and create a directory that generated weblogic operator related files will be stored in,
-# e.g. /path/to/weblogic-operator-output-directory

 ./create-weblogic-operator.sh \
-  –i /path/to/create-weblogic-operator-inputs.yaml \
+  -i /path/to/create-weblogic-operator-inputs.yaml \
   -o /path/to/weblogic-operator-output-directory
 ```